Authentication

 - Resource that was marked as

-: This must be set in the resource registration. - Resource that was granted to the
+public: This must be set in the resource registration. - Resource that was granted to the

-role has no permissions.
+guestrole: By default, theguestrole has no permissions.

 Login

-The client should send the login request to the /api/user/login
+The client should send the login request to the /api/user/login endpoint with the user's login and password.

 Request